Yes, The YMYL Google Algorithm Update Is Still Important29 min read

 Google performed another core algorithm update at the beginning of September.
-Early data suggests that this update was not as big as some of the previous ones.
+Data suggests that this update was not as big of a change as some of the previous ones.
 In a post on Google’s Webmaster Central Blog in August, Danny Sullivan advised people not to panic if they noticed a drop or gain in search rankings:

 “We confirm broad core updates because they typically produce some widely notable effects.
 Some sites may note drops or gains during them.
 We know those with sites that experience drops will be looking for a fix, and we want to ensure they don’t try to fix the wrong things.
 Moreover, there might not be anything to fix at all.”

 That’s good advice.
 It’s also wise to monitor and analyze your website traffic.
 If you notice a decrease in traffic after an algorithm update, it may be time to reevaluate your content.